soumyodipto/SIAM/README.md

 # SIAM
-Exact and approximate electronic structure calculations of the single-impurity Anderson model (SIAM)
+Exact and approximate electronic structure calculations of the single-impurity Anderson model (SIAM) used as a solver for model high-T superconducting materials

 This module evaluates ground-state and dynamic properties of SIAM with numerically exact methods (finite-systems) and the Embedding technique discussed in Phys.
 Rev. B 95, 155111.